The Berglistüber Waterfall, Switzerland

 Where to stay

 This is a location you can easily include in any itinerary in the area without the need for an overnight stay.
-However, there are a few options nearby. in terms of camping, there’s plenty of choices higher up on the pass with several farms offering camping places for motorhomes, vans or tents alike.
+However, there are a few options nearby. in terms of camping, there are plenty of choices higher up on the pass with several farms offering camping places for motorhomes, vans, or tents alike.
 Your best resource here will be the official Glarnerland Tourism website.

 Additional Resources